Business & Commercial Litigation

 Cases involving misappropriation of trade secrets and unfair competition are governed by the Deceptive and Unfair Trade Practices Act (FDUTPA) and Florida’s Uniform Trade Secrets Act (FUTSA).
 Our legal team is well-acquainted with these statutes as well as relevant federal law, which gives us an added edge when representing our clients, whether they are being prosecuted for misappropriation or are attempting to preserve their trade secrets.

-Contact a Dedicated Florida Commercial Litigation Attorney Today
+Contact a Florida Business & Commercial Litigation Attorney

 Whether representing a small business owner who is being accused of breaching a contract or defending a property owner against a lien foreclosure, our legal team is well equipped to handle the complexities and stresses that usually accompany these types of legal matters.
 Commercial litigation issues are often extremely technical and fact-intensive.
 For this reason, our attorneys have honed their organizational skills as well as their ability to coordinate extensive discovery, so if you have questions or concerns about a business-related legal issue, please contact Clearwater Business Law at (727) 785-5100 to speak with an experienced attorney who can evaluate your case.